ddvasilev20/ddvasilev20/README.md

 <h3> Information about me: </h3>

 - 👨‍🎓 I’m currently learning HTML5&CSS3 and C++.
 - 📫 How to reach me: ddvasilev20@codingburgas.bg
+- ⭐️ Fun fact I thought programming was boring, but now I love it.

 <hr>